-Without vitamin E the body cannot reproduce.
-A study performed in 1922 showed that rats whose diet was devoid of vitamin E became infertile.
-Once they were given wheat germ oil (rich in vitamin E) as part of their diet, the rat’s fertility was restored.
-Today, research shows vitamin E is essential in protecting and improving cellular health.
-Each and every part of the body is made up of trillions of cells, including the reproductive organs, the egg and the sperm.
+Without vitamin E, the body cannot reproduce.
+The importance of vitamin E for healthy reproduction was first discovered in feed-trial studies performed on rats from as far back as 1922.
+Today, we know vitamin E is an essential antioxidant, as a result of research showing it is essential in protecting and improving cellular health.
+Each and every part of the body is made up of trillions of cells, including the reproductive organs, the egg, and the sperm.

 Alpha-tocopherol is the chemical name for the most active form of vitamin E. The term tocopherol comes from the Greek words tokos, which means “offspring,” and phero, which means “to bear”.
 Tocopherol literally means “to bear children”.
 Clearly vitamin E is essential to healthy fertility.

 Vitamin E functions primarily as an antioxidant, protecting cell membranes from oxidative damage.
 It has been shown to be especially effective for protecting nerve cells, red blood cells, and immune system function, aiding in the prevention of and healing of neurological disorders, chronic viral illness, and anemia, shared Michael T. Murray, M.D. in The Encylopedia of Nutritional Suppelements.
 Several studies have been performed in relation to fertility health, revealing its importance for reproductive function and health.